AC297r-MBTA-2018/Final-Report/index.md

 |:--:|
 | ***Figure 3: Modeling Approach Overview.** The approach is presented in the context of the overall structure of our project deliverables.
 Elements belonging to the Python segmentation pacakge and visualization exploration tool are colored in dark blue and light blue-green, respectively.* |

+## Feature Sets
+- **168 Hourly Temporal Patterns**: The number of trips each rider took in each hour (0:00 to 23:00) of each day of week (Mon to Sun), a 168-dimensional vector.
+- **Weekend-vs-Weekday**: the total number of trips each rider took on weekday and on weekends.
+- **Most Frequent Trip Hours**: The top 2 hours in which each rider takes most trips during weekdays, and the top 1 hour over weekends.
+- **Time Flexibility Scores**: The maxes of the weekday and weekend ridership distributions.
+- **Geographical Patterns by Zip Codes**: The number of trips each rider took in each zip code.
+- **Ticket Purchasing Patterns**: The number of different service-brands, tariff (e.g., 7-day pass, monthly pass, Pay-as-you-go) and user-type associated with each rider ID.

 ## Sample Results

 Since there are too many combinations of month/pipeline/algorithm, we only present the results for Oct